DHS' Noem vows to continue Trump's immigration crackdown, as judge says Guard deployment was illegal

 With more demonstrations expected over the weekend, and the possibility that Trump could send troops to other states for immigration enforcement, governors are weighing what to do.

 Texas Gov. Greg Abbott, a Republican, has put 5,000 National Guard members on standby in cities where demonstrations are planned.
-In other Republican-controlled states, governors have not said when or how they're planning to deploy troops for protests.
+In other Republican-controlled states, governors have not said when or how they may deploy troops.

-Los Angeles police have made about 470 arrests since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.
+There have been about 470 arrests since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.

-There have been a handful of more serious charges, including for assault against police officers and for possession of a Molotov cocktail and a gun.
-Nine police officers have been hurt, mostly with minor injures.
-Some were transported to a hospital and released.
+There have been a handful of more serious charges, including for assault against officers and for possession of a Molotov cocktail and a gun.
+Nine officers have been hurt, mostly with minor injuries.

 Rodriguez reported from San Francisco and Seewer from Toledo, Ohio.
 Associated Press writers Julie Watson in San Diego, Jesse Bedayn in Denver, and Jim Vertuno in Austin, Texas, and Hallie Golden in Seattle contributed.